alundeby/alundeby.github.io/_pages/battery-killer.md

 I started by selecting a single cell AA holder that would provide the PCB footprint.
 I wanted something with through-hole pins so that I wouldn't have any wires that could eventually break.

 The next step was designing a power supply.
-I knew that I needed a minimum of 1.8v to run the ATTiny85 controller so I opted for a MCP1640T boost regulator.
-It's capable of running on well below 1.0v input and has an adjustible output from 2.0 to 5.5v which was perfect for my application.
+I knew that I needed a minimum of 1.8v to run the ATTiny85 controller so I opted for an MCP1640T boost regulator.
+It's capable of running on well below 1.0v input and has an adjustable output from 2.0 to 5.5v which was perfect for my application.

 <img src="https://media.darkwire.com/battery-killer/board_top.png">
 <img src="https://media.darkwire.com/battery-killer/board_bottom.png">